If I were to describe Indian street food with just one word, it would be “colorful”. It’s an assault on the senses in the best ways possible.

 Pakora refers to a type of spiced fritter made with a variety of ingredients, usually vegetables, coated in seasoned gram flour batter and then deep-fried.
 They’re usually eaten as a snack or appetizer with tamarind sauce, chutney, or raita.

-Some of the most common ingredients used to make pakoras include onions, potatoes, plantains, paneer, and chili peppers, though they can be made with animal proteins like meat and fish as well.
+Some of the most common ingredients used to make pakoras include onions, potatoes, plantains, paneer (Indian cottage cheese), and green chilies, though they can be made with animal proteins like meat and fish as well.

 Enjoyed throughout India, it’s a tasty and crunchy snack that’s known by different names like bhajia, bhaji, pakoda, or bora.

 Pictured below is kanda bhaji, a regional variant of pakora made with deep-fried onions.
 It’s like the Indian version of an onion ring loaf.
 So good!

 Dosas are thin rice and lentil crepes made from ground and fermented lentil-rice batter.
 It’s become popular throughout the Indian subcontinent but it’s a well-known South Indian dish that’s commonly eaten for breakfast or as a snack.